 - COPR Application fee \$100

 - COPR Eligibility Assessment Application Fee \$600

-- Examination

-- o COPR Examination \$650
+- COPR PCP or ACP Examination \$650

-- o Ontario Examination \$250

-- Quebec Examination \$0

-- New Brunswick Examination \$700 - Applicants will be subject to additional fees for language testing, credential authentication and where applicable, translation of documents.
+Applicants will be subject to additional fees for language testing, credential authentication and where applicable, translation of documents.
 These fees are the responsibility of the applicant and are in addition to the COPR assessment fees.